Southern Illinois Salukis play in MVC Tournament against the UIC Flames - WTOP News

 St. Louis; Thursday, 9:30 p.m.
 EST

+The Salukis’ record in MVC play is 11-9, and their record is 8-3 against non-conference opponents.
+Southern Illinois averages 72.4 points and has outscored opponents by 4.7 points per game.

+The Flames are 4-16 in MVC play.
+UIC ranks seventh in the MVC giving up 71.1 points while holding opponents to 42.5% shooting.

 Southern Illinois averages 72.4 points per game, 1.3 more points than the 71.1 UIC allows.
-UIC averages 70.6 points per game, 2.9 more than the 67.7 Southern Illinois gives up.
+UIC has shot at a 44.2% clip from the field this season, 0.8 percentage points fewer than the 45.0% shooting opponents of Southern Illinois have averaged.

-TOP PERFORMERS: Trent Brown averages 2.2 made 3-pointers per game for the Salukis, scoring 8.8 points while shooting 36.3% from beyond the arc.
-Xavier Johnson is shooting 36.2% and averaging 19.9 points over the past 10 games.
+TOP PERFORMERS: Xavier Johnson is scoring 22.0 points per game with 4.2 rebounds and 6.1 assists for the Salukis.
+Troy D’Amico is averaging 13.1 points and 3.2 rebounds while shooting 45.5% over the past 10 games.

-Toby Okani is averaging 11.5 points, 6.8 rebounds, 1.5 steals and 1.9 blocks for the Flames.
-Isaiah Rivera is averaging 2.6 made 3-pointers over the last 10 games.
+Isaiah Rivera is scoring 15.2 points per game with 4.2 rebounds and 1.8 assists for the Flames.
+Toby Okani is averaging 13 points, 6.2 rebounds, 1.5 steals and 1.7 blocks over the last 10 games.

 LAST 10 GAMES: Salukis: 5-5, averaging 72.2 points, 31.9 rebounds, 13.9 assists, 5.2 steals and 3.3 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 74.5 points per game.